lewie9021/appdriver/docs/guides/writing-your-first-test.md

 });
 ```

-Before we can run our test script, we must first define an AppDriver configuration file:
+Before we can run our test script, we must first define our AppDriver configuration file:

 > Note: Configuration of AppDriver is currently very basic.
 > - 'specs' only supports paths directly to files (no fuzzy matching).